Ambient 2: The Plateaux of Mirror: Critical reception

 AllMusic reviewer Dave Connolly described Ambient 2 as "a lovely, evocative work".
 Pitchfork's Liam Singer wrote, "The Plateaux matches Eno's other ambient albums in its moments of deep beauty, though it does little to mute the human presence.
 One gets the feeling that Harold Budd was after something slightly different from Eno, as his playing seems a bit busy under the concept at hand.
 Still, left on in the background, Plateaux is a light-filled album that accomplishes the goal of transforming its environment."
 Mojo wrote that Budd's "mix of lyricism and minimalism" contrasted well with Eno's style, as if they were destined to collaborate.
 The Austin Chronicle wrote that Eno's treatments "refract" Budd's melodies, creating a prism-like effect and resulting in "a panacea for a dim day or the conduit for a floodgate of buried sensations".

 In a more critical review, PopMatters wrote that Ambient 2 is "intentionally banal...featureless... not designed to engage the listener on anything but a subconscious level.
 Trying to pay the music your full attention will result in nothing but frustration: nothing's really there."
 Stylus wrote that the listener can gather a sense that Eno and Budd were not able to settle on a style for the album.

 Track listing

-All tracks by Brian Eno and Harold Budd except "Steal Away", written by Budd and Eugene Bowen.
+All tracks composed by Brian Eno and Harold Budd except "Steal Away" by Budd and Eugene Bowen.